Abhi1226L/StopWatch/README.md

 ## What I learned

- I learnt using of CSS properties like background-size,position and connecting it with javascript by using setInterval and clearInterval method
+I learned how to use CSS properties such as `background-size` and `background-position`, and how to connect them with JavaScript using the `setInterval` and `clearInterval` methods.

  ## Author